Sustainability and WASH

 Case Study 3.1 Jallele and the communal latrine

-Jallele is a WASH practitioner at Districct Health Office.
-The people who live in rural as well as urban areas of the district and nearby places gather in the market of the largest village, named Kembebit, twice a week on Wednesday and Saturday to buy and sell goods.
+Jallele is a WASH practitioner at Kembebit Woreda Health Office, Oromia region.
+The woreda’s biggest market place is found in kebele 01 and the people who live in rural as well as urban areas of the woreda and nearby places gather twice a week on Wednesday and Saturday to buy and sell goods.

-Jallele observed that open defecation was a common practice in Kembebit.
-In an effort to tackle the problem, she called for a meeting and held a discussion with the people/community living in the community.
+Jallele observed that open defecation was a common practice in kebele 01.
+In an effort to tackle the problem, she called for a meeting and held a discussion with the people/community living in the kebele.
 From this discussion, she found out that the people live in very congested conditions and they did not have land that they could spare for building individual household latrines.

 Finally, Jallele introduced a follow-up system to address these problems.
 She encouraged the community to make a contribution to renovation of the existing latrine and to construct a new facility further away from the centre.
 She involved the community in the decision-making process and facilitated the setting up of an appropriate management system.